LaurentLoi/Tool-Box/src/app/modules/modal-messages/README.md

 ### Implement it:

-- Copy the module `ModalMessagesModule` into your app.
+- Copy the `ModalMessages` Module into your app.
 - Add `ModalMessagesModule` to your `app.module.ts imports`.
 - Add `<app-modal></app-modal>` in one of the root html (i.e. `app.component.html`).
 - Inject the `messageService: MessageService` in any of your `component.ts`.